-The preparation of the Company's consolidated financial statements in conformity with IFRS requires estimates and assumptions that affect the amounts reported in such financial statements.
+The preparation of the Company's interim condensed consolidated financial statements in conformity with IFRS requires estimates and assumptions that affect the amounts reported in such consolidated financial statements.

-Significant accounting judgments that the Company has made in the process of applying accounting policies and that have the most significant effect on the amounts recognized in the financial statements include, but are not limited to, the following:
+Significant accounting judgments that the Company has made in the process of applying accounting policies and that have the most significant effect on the amounts recognized in the interim condensed financial statements are the same judgments disclosed in Note 4 of the Company's December 31, 2012 audited consolidated financial statements.